ADMINISTRATION

 them everywhere.

-Rebecca is passionate about her local community and has demonstrated this through a 15-year plus involvement in community cultural development.
+Director: Rebecca Ryan BA (Communication) Rebecca is passionate about her local community and has demonstrated this through a 15-year plus involvement in community cultural development.

 Rebecca completed a Bachelor Arts Communication at Charles Sturt University Bathurst and came to Gunnedah in 1998 as a journalist working for the award-winning Namoi Valley Independent.
 After five years Rebecca moved into Public Relations working for leading agency Sefton & Associates in its Gunnedah and Tamworth office.
 During this time Rebecca worked for national clients including Meat and Livestock Australia, Australian Wool Innovation, Animal Health Australia, Plant Health Australia, Telstra and Westpac.
 The campaign she delivered for Plant Health Australia was awarded a Golden Target Public Relations Institute Award.

 Rebecca’s passion has always been community arts and she was a key volunteer member of the Two Rivers Arts Council in Gunnedah during the late 1990s and early 2000s producing and directing community theatre and working on Gunnedah’s annual Two Rivers Arts Festival.
 She is currently Vice-President of Arts North West (the regional arts board).
-In 2009 Rebecca was the coordiantor of the Two Rivers Arts Council's Circus Programs and first became involved in the Conservatorium as a committee member.
+In 2009 Rebecca was the coordinator of the Two Rivers Arts Council's Circus Programs and first became involved in the Conservatorium as a committee member.

 Rebecca commenced work with the Gunnedah Conservatorium in January 2010 following the organisation's acceptance into the NSW Department of Education's Regional Conservatorium Grant Program.
 Rebecca oversaw the Conservatorium's successful application for triennial funding and has steered the organisation through a period of huge growth with the organisation's level of activity more than doubling though increased individual tuitiona as well as school and community programs and an annual concert series.